docent-net/maciej.lasyk.info/pelican/content/2018/2018-12-12-python-pip-bad-interpreter.md

 Author: Maciej Lasyk
 Summary: about problems with virtualenvs in Python

-So latetly while automating some jobs with [Rundeck](https://www.rundeck.org) I came across a problem:
+So lately while automating some jobs with [Rundeck](https://www.rundeck.org) I came across a problem:

 ```bash